cross-seed/cross-seed.org/docs/basics/daemon.md

 ```

 Open the file in your favorite editor, and paste the following code in.
 You'll
-want to customize the following variables:
+want to customize the following variables and ensure proper permissions are set
+to allow this user/group to read/write/execute appropriately:

 - `{user}`: your user, or another user if you want to create a separate user
   for `cross-seed`
 - `{group}`: your group, or another group if you want to create a separate
   group for `cross-seed`
 - `/path/to/node`: run the command `which node` in your terminal, then paste
   the output here.

 ```unit file (systemd)
 [Unit]